Who is a Chance Family?

-Chance families appreciate the tremendous value of teaching to a child’s abilities and differences – not “teaching to the test”.
-For this reason, they’re comfortable with their child’s progression to mastery without strict letter grades.
-They understand the value – and may have seen the rarity – of a safe, welcoming place to learn.
-Chance parents believe that giving children a voice in what they are learning leads them to make discoveries for themselves – the most powerful form of learning.
-Chances families see education as an important investment in a child’s future and want to be involved and contribute to the life of the school.
+Chance families appreciate the tremendous value of teaching to a child’s abilities – not “teaching to the test.”
+For this reason, they’re comfortable with their child’s progression to mastery without strict letter grades through our progressive education program.
+Chance parents believe that giving children a voice in what they are learning leads them to make discoveries and choices for themselves – the most potent form of learning.

 In addition to providing nutritious snacks and chaperoning field trips, parents often contribute to learning.
 Your visit might be an informal one – just to observe your child at school.
 Or it may be a visit you have planned ahead with teachers to share a story, a hobby or profession, a collection – whatever is age-appropriate and meaningful.
 Families are asked to share family and cultural traditions to broaden students’ respect for the richness that differences bring to the world.
 On occasion, classes invite parents, grandparents and special friends for visits, presentations and performances to celebrate the year’s growth and development.